Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Proposed Approach

 \section{Proposed Approach}

-We propose a joint approach for intent classification and slot filling built on top of a pre-trained language model, i.e.,~BERT~\citep{devlin-etal-2019-bert}.
-We further improve the base model in three directions: (\textit{i})~for intent classification, we obtain a pooled representation from the last hidden states for all tokens (Section~\ref{sec:model:intent}), (\textit{ii})~we obtain predictions for the word case and named entities for each token in the utterance (word features), and (\textit{iii})~we feed the predicted intent distribution vector, BERT's last hidden representations, and word features into a slot filling layer (see Section~\ref{sec:model:slot}).
-The complete architecture of the model is shown in Figure~\ref{subfig:bert:ours}.
+We propose a joint approach for intent classification and slot filling built on top of a pre-trained language model, i.e.,~BERT~\citep{devlin-etal-2019-bert} or RoBERTa~\citep{liu2019roberta}.
+We further improve the base model in three ways: (\textit{i})~for intent detection, we obtain a pooled representation from the last hidden states for all tokens (Section~\ref{sec:model:intent}), (\textit{ii})~we obtain predictions for the word case and named entities for each token (word features), and (\textit{iii})~we feed the predicted intent distribution vector, BERT's last hidden representations, and word features into a slot filling layer (see Section~\ref{sec:model:slot}).
+The architecture of the model is shown in Figure~\ref{subfig:bert:ours}.